-Dr. Prasad has pioneered a particular technique in blepharoplasty surgery known as the “SmartLift eyelift,” which involves minimal incisions, local anesthesia, and very natural results.
+Ocuplastic surgeon Dr. Amiya Prasad pioneered a particular technique in blepharoplasty surgery known as the “SmartLift eyelift”, which involves minimal incisions, local anesthesia, and very natural results.
 The SmartLift eyelift differs from traditional eyelid blepharoplasty surgery because it involves minimal risk, minimal anesthesia and maximal results.
-Using local anesthesia means that the downtime after the procedure is much less than blepharoplasty surgery performed under general anesthesia.
-In addition, general anesthesia has more attendant risks than local anesthesia, so generally speaking, the SmartLift approach is certainly a safer option.
+Using local anesthesia means that the downtime after the procedure is much less than that of blepharoplasty surgery, which is performed under general anesthesia.
+In addition, general anesthesia has more attendant risks than local anesthesia, so generally speaking, the SmartLift approach is certainly a much safer option.

-Dr. Prasad has developed a standardized SmartLift System for blepharoplasty surgery to properly classify a person’s eyelids on the basis of gender, age, ethnic background and skin condition.
-This analysis allows him to select the right approach that is properly personalized to an individual patient’s eyelift.
-The SmartLift System is a useful tool, but the personalized artistic touch of Dr. Prasad is what makes all the difference in the beauty of your results.
+Dr. Prasad developed a standardized SmartLift System for blepharoplasty surgery, in order to properly classify a person’s eyelids on the basis of gender, age, ethnic background and skin condition.
+This personalized analysis allows him to select the best approach that is properly suited to an individual patient’s eyelift.
+While the SmartLift System is a helpful tool, it is ultimately the personalized and artistic touch of an Oculofacial plastic surgeon like Dr. Prasad that makes all the difference in the beauty of your results.

 Upper eyelid blepharoplasty surgery is performed using a small incision that is hidden in the crease of the upper eyelid.
 The scar usually heals extremely well and is difficult for others to see even when your eyes are closed.

-Lower eyelid blepharoplasty surgery is used to eliminate puffiness and heavy bags under the eyes.
-Lower lifts have two techniques: traditional and transconjunctival blepharoplasty surgery.
+Lower eyelid blepharoplasty surgery is performed to eliminate puffiness and heavy bags under the eyes.
+Lower lifts have two techniques: traditional blepharoplasty and transconjunctival blepharoplasty surgery.